pluvionauts/inkscape_manage_image_links/README.md

 3. Embeded SVG -> SVG Image Link: reverts the action of the previous extension.

 This set of extensions might be particularly useful if one needs to work with linked SVGs while having the need for snapping.
+These extensions where originally designed to help with [The Pluvionauts](https://pluvionauts.github.io/), a Free(Libre) open board game project.

 ## How it works